USD ($)

 ● Adding new devices to the network can slow down the system as the traffic load increases.

-Best Practices to Set Up a Bus Network
+Best Practices to Set Up Bus Network

 To implement a bus topology effectively, follow the given set of practices: